Pintukumar-web/Data-Science-and-Bussiness-Analytic/README.md

 **Data Science and Business Analytics Intern**
 # Author: Pintu Kumar
 **Task 1: Prediction using Supervised ML**
-● Prediction of the percentage of an student based on the no. of study hours.
+● Predict the percentage of students based on the number of study hours.
 ● This is a simple linear regression task as it involves just 2 variables.